Andrew McCutchen Player Props: Pirates vs. Phillies

-The Pittsburgh Pirates, including Andrew McCutchen (.188 batting average in his past 10 games), take on starter Aaron Nola and the Philadelphia Phillies at PNC Park, Saturday at 7:05 PM ET.
+Andrew McCutchen -- with a slugging percentage of .219 in his past 10 games (including no homers) -- will be in action for the Pittsburgh Pirates versus the Philadelphia Phillies, with Cristopher Sanchez on the mound, on July 30 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Phillies.
+He had a hitless performance in his previous game (0-for-3) against the Phillies.

 Andrew McCutchen Game Info & Props vs. the Phillies